-Note: Since the codeREADr app is specifically designed and tested with iOS and Android OS, using a device running the Fire OS is not directly supported.
-That means it’s possible that changes in the Android OS or Fire OS might cause compatibility issues.
-Therefore, we recommend you test your codeREADr services with the device before committing to buying in bulk.
+Note: Since the codeREADr app is specifically designed and tested with iOS and Android OS, using a device running Fire OS is not directly supported.
+That means it’s possible that changes in Fire OS, Android OS, or Google Play Services might cause compatibility issues in the future.

-To get the codeREADr Android APK please email our support team and include your company name and intended use.
+To get CodeREADr’s Android APK, please email our support team and include your company name and intended use.